ricksonoliveira/page_fetcher/README.md

 ## **Tests 🔬**

 The best testing practices were used in this applicaition.
 It's a 100% tests covered, and it was completely developed using TDD.
 The library [TestWatch](https://github.com/lpil/mix-test.watch) made that posssible since it runs tests while coding!

+Also, no web request is really made in the tests.
+The app uses the best practices for mocks by mimicking **behaviours**, which is strongly recommended in the elixir community and most languages.
+As provided by the library [Mox](https://github.com/dashbitco/mox).

 To check coverage please type the following in the root folder of the app: